 Registered nurses are medical professionals who perform a wide variety of patient care.
 They monitor and record patient symptoms, maintain patient health records and administer medication and treatment based on their healthcare needs.
 Registered nurses also monitor any changes in patient symptoms, including side effects or reactions to medication or ongoing treatment.
 They consult with health care providers, update patient records, and educate patients and their patients’ families on disease and post-hospital treatment.

 Choosing a career is a major decision that requires thought and planning.
 If you would like to work in a field that has higher-than-average projected career growth in the coming years, it is important to consider the wide variety of options that the healthcare industry offers and find one that is interesting to you.
 Whether you’re looking to start a new career or switch career paths, Swedish Institute offers programs that hit the mark on some of the most in-demand positions in today’s specialized health care market.

 Let one of our admissions representatives help you find the right employment path for you, and the education you’ll need to follow that path and get started on a rewarding career that offers you job security and professional growth, while giving you a sense of personal fulfillment knowing that you are helping people and making a difference every single time you go to work.
-Click here or call 866.673.6148
+Read about our admission requirements here or call 866.673.6148

 *Source: U.S. Bureau of Labor Statistics (BLS) https://www.bls.gov/ooh/healthcare/home.htm

 **Source: Indeeed.com https://www.indeed.com/career-advice/finding-a-job/fastest-growing-healthcare-jobs